 In 2012, the BCWMC updated the HEC-1 and HEC-2 models to the XPSWMM modeling software to account for changes in the watershed (the Phase 1 XPSWMM model).
 XPSWMM is a software package that incorporates both hydrology and hydraulics and determines flood elevations, calculates channel flow rates and velocities, and effectively models backwater conditions and complex outlet structures.
 The intent of updating the models to XPSWMM was to create a tool for the BCWMC and the member cities to use when evaluating how changes to the watershed will effect flow rates and flood elevations in Bassett Creek.
 However, because of the coarse level of detail in the number of subwatersheds and associated storage in this model, calibration was not feasible without incorporating unrealistic inputs into the model.
-The differences between the modeled and observed hydrographs was likely due to the coarse level of detail in the number of subwatersheds and wetlands throughout the watershed (1).
+The differences between the modeled and observed hydrographs was likely due to the coarse level of detail in the modeled subwatersheds and not accounting for upstream storage in the smaller ponds and wetlands throughout the watershed (1).
 Ultimately, the Phase 1 XPSWMM model was used to evaluate the TP-40 design storm events including the 100-year, 24 hour storm.